wxguy/wrfplot/README.md

 ```
 conda install -c cond-forge wrfplot
 ```
-Check your installation by typing following command which should show the version number:
+Check your installation by typing the following command which should show the version number:

 ```
 wrfplot --version